 The new museum is located on the site that previously had the Dewan Tun Abdul Razak.
 It is also known as Sarawak Museum Campus.

-The cost to build the new campus is RM308 million, and it is slated to be opened in 2020.
-Despite opening to the public in 2020, the museum complex would be handed over to the Sarawak government in May 2019.
+The cost to build the new campus is RM308 million, and it was first planned to open in December 2020.

 It is conceptualized as an iconic building, boasting not only a strong visual and aesthetic expression but also responding to its functional need as a practical and welcoming public place for all.